-Cost data for an intervention being evaluated should be collected using the “ingredients method”, described in detail by Levin and McEwan in their 2001 book Cost-effectiveness analysis: methods and applications.
-CBCSE is developing a set of resources to constitute a Cost Tool Kit to facilitate the collection of cost data using this method.
-The goal of the ingredients method is to determine all resources required to implement an intervention, including all personnel, facilities, equipment and materials.
+Cost data for an intervention being evaluated should be collected using the “ingredients method,” described in detail by Levin and McEwan in their 2001 book Cost-effectiveness Analysis: Methods and Applications.
+The goal of the ingredients method is to determine all resources required to implement an intervention, including all personnel, facilities, equipment, and materials.

-If you need to conduct a cost-effectiveness analysis to compare the productivity of different programs with the same goals, it is necessary to collect data on both the costs and effectiveness of the educational interventions being compared, as well as for the “business-as-usual” conditions.
-Effectiveness data may be obtainable from existing evaluation reports, or you may be designing your own impact study to collect this data yourself.
-Once you have determined the costs of a program using the ingredients method, you can combine the cost data with the available effectiveness data to calculate a cost-effectiveness ratio for the intervention.
+In order to conduct a cost-effectiveness analysis to compare the productivity of different programs each addressing the same goal, it is necessary to collect data on both the costs and the effectiveness of the interventions being compared, as well as for the “business-as-usual” conditions.
+Effectiveness data may be obtained from existing evaluation reports or you may be designing your own impact study to collect these data yourself.
+Once you have determined the costs of a program using the ingredients method, you can combine the cost data with the effectiveness data to calculate a cost-effectiveness (CE) ratio for the intervention.
 CE ratios for multiple programs can be ranked to assess which program provides a given level of effectiveness at the lowest cost.

 To facilitate the collection of cost data and the execution of cost and cost-effectiveness analyses, CBCSE has developed CostOut – The CBCSE Cost Tool Kit.
 CostOut was developed under a grant from the U.S. Department of Education, Institute for Education Sciences (Award #R305U130001) with the goal of helping education practitioners, researchers, and policymakers conduct cost analyses and cost-effectiveness analyses of educational interventions in order to facilitate resource allocation decisions.